 Submission and review of papers

 A structured abstract of up to 180 words with the subheadings Background, Methods, Results, and Conclusions must be submitted on the website (journal.nzpps.org) by 15 February.
+Please download the abstract template and use this to prepare your abstract.
 Only submit an abstract if you are intending to submit a full paper.
 Completed manuscripts must be submitted on the website by 15 April.
 If data collection, analysis or internal reviewing are still being undertaken on this date then you will need to submit your paper the following year.
 The manuscript with be reviewed electronically by at least one referee and the editor, and will be returned to you by the editor.
 You must use that version to make any alterations or corrections suggested and then email the final version to the editor within 5 working days.
 Should you disagree with the corrections requested, please give reasons why using a “Comment” inserted into the text.
 Please make sure that all Track Changes are removed from the final document before it is returned to the editor.
 Please do not indicate changes using coloured text.

 Ensure that the final version has been carefully checked, as no alterations to the text will be accepted on the proofs.
 Proofs will be emailed as electronic files for checking by the corresponding author.
 Subsequent to publication of the journal, alterations to the .pdf files that are loaded on the website can be made.
 Error due to author oversight will cost $100 plus GST per paper.